Canik TP9SF Review: Cheap but worth it?

 Other Duty-Level Pistols of its Class to Check Out

 Honestly, if you’re just starting out with duty pistols, the Canik TP9SF is a great choice.
-It’s a reliable gun at a budget price.
+It’s an extremely reliable gun at a budget price.
 However, there are some other options if you’re looking for something a little more high-end (including our favorite gun we’ve ever reviewed).
 Here are 2 of our favorites:

 #1 Sig Sauer P320 X-Five Legion